Bernie Buzyniski

 Bernard Joseph Buzyniski (May 3, 1938 – September 11, 2008) was an American football linebacker and end.
 He played one season of professional football in the American Football League (AFL) for the Buffalo Bills in 1960.
 He played college football for Holy Cross from 1956 to 1959.

-Early years
+Early life

 Buzyniski was born in 1938 in Lockport, New York.
 He attended DeSales High School in Lockport.
 He was a defensive halfback on the DeSales football team.

 Buzyniski played college football for the Holy Cross Crusaders from 1956 to 1959.
 He was a two-way end at Holy Cross.

 Professional football

 In September 1960, Buzyniski signed with the Buffalo Bills of the American Football League (AFL).
 He played at the linebacker position for the Bills during the 1960 season, appearing in 14 games, 11 as a starter.
 He was signed to a new contract with the Bills in May 1961.
 His playing career was cut short by a knee injury sustained in an August 1961 exhibition game with the Hamilton Tiger-Cats.
 He was cut by the Bills in September 1961.